 It'll be short, sweet, pleasing to look at, and easy to read.

-In the meantime, here's the text version of my manifesto in PDF format.
-Although its longish (ahem), I do think it's easy to read.
+In the meantime, here's my manifesto in PDF format.
+Although it's longish (ahem), it's also pretty easy to read.

 If, after reading it, you feel inspired or moved, or ready to hire me to help you write your own manifesto (!), please let me know.

-Want to give a go yourself?
+Want to give it a go yourself?
 Here are the steps I recommend you follow.